 Many businesses don't like how much the value of digital currency, like bitcoin, can fluctuate.
 For example, if a good was sold for $10.00 worth of bitcoin, but the bitcoin value decreases to $9.50, the business would lose $0.50 on the purchase.
 Of course, it's also possible to fluctuate up where the business would make additional money on a purchase.
 However, it's an uncertainty that most businesses cannot deal with or wait to happen.

 Also, the time to make a digital currency transaction is longer than a credit card transaction, especially if you're frequently needing to convert the digital currency to a real-life currency.

-Bitcoin can be used to purchase Internet services including Reddit, WordPress, and Mega.
-Web hosting and domain name management can be purchased from some companies using the Bitcoin, as well.
-More recently, several gambling businesses, like SatoshiDice, have offered services where users can gamble using the Bitcoin.
+Bitcoin can purchase Internet services including Reddit, WordPress, and Mega.
+Web hosting and domain name management can be purchased from some companies using the bitcoin, as well.
+More recently, several gambling businesses, like SatoshiDice, have offered services where users can gamble using the bitcoin.
 In the past, users could even purchase illegal drugs from a black market website called Silk Road.